Personnel

 Email: raghu.kavarthapu@nih.gov

-Dr. Raghuveer Kavarthapu has more than 15 years of experience in Molecular Endocrinology and Reproductive Biology field.
-He is currently working as a Staff Scientist at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) in the Pediatric and Adolescent Gynecology Division.
-He obtained his master's degree (2005) and Ph.D. in Animal Biotechnology (2010) from University of Hyderabad, India.
-After obtaining his doctoral degree he joined as a visiting fellow (2011) for his postdoctoral training at NICHD where his research was focused on hormonal regulation of breast cancer and multifunctional role of RNA helicase (DDX25) in germ cell development & male fertility.
-Dr. Kavarthapu later became staff scientist (2016) at NICHD where he continued his research to understand the molecular mechanisms of male germ cell development/differentiation utilizing cutting edge molecular genomic tools such as single-cell RNA-seq and miRNA-seq.
-His current research interests include female fertility preservation and single cell/spatial transcriptomic analysis of human ovarian tissue from healthy adolescents, classic galactosemia and patients with premature ovarian insufficiency (POI).
+Dr. Kavarthapu has more than 15 years of experience in molecular endocrinology and reproductive biology.
+He obtained his master's degree and Ph.D. in animal biotechnology from the University of Hyderabad, India.
+After obtaining his doctoral degree, he joined NICHD as a visiting fellow for his postdoctoral training.
+His research focused on hormonal regulation of breast cancer and multifunctional role of RNA helicase (DDX25) in germ cell development and male fertility.
+When Dr. Kavarthapu later became a staff scientist, he continued his research to understand the molecular mechanisms of male germ cell development/differentiation utilizing cutting-edge molecular genomic tools such as single-cell RNA-seq and miRNA-seq.
+His current research interests include female fertility preservation and single cell/spatial transcriptomic analysis of human ovarian tissue from healthy adolescents, classic galactosemia and patients with premature ovarian insufficiency.
 He is also interested in understanding molecular mechanisms behind the follicular loss in patients receiving gonadotoxic treatment.
-He is also involved in a collaborative project with NCI group to understand the effects of CAR-T cell therapy on ovarian function using AML and ALL mice models.
+He is involved in a collaborative project with a group at the National Cancer Institute to understand the effects of CAR-T cell therapy on ovarian function using AML and ALL mice models.

 Laboratory Personnel